 Phase 5: Making money

-After getting experience from interning with these brands I stated pitching companies who used to offer internships to run college marketing programs.
+After getting experience from interning with these brands I started pitching companies that used to offer internships to run college marketing programs.
 Which I would lead and manage.

-I went on to leads teams of up to 300 college students Pan India.
+I went on to lead teams of up to 300 college students Pan India.